supercharge/docs/testing.md

 npm test
 ```

-The `npm test` command is defined in the `package.json` file that is located in Boost’s root directory.
-If you don’t want to rely on the default testing setup using AVA, update the script accordingly.
+The `npm test` command is defined in the `package.json` file.
+This file is located in Boost’s root directory.
+If you want to use another Node.js test runner, go ahead and update the command to your needs.

 ### Run a Single Test